-- Troubleshooting and diagnosing malfunctioning systems
+- Inspect and test plumbing systems

-Types of Plumbers
+Types of plumbing jobs

 Within the Plumbing industry, there are several types of plumbers, each slightly different in terms of workplace and daily responsibilities.